 2. Believing that you have the ability to do, or to learn to do, what you need or want to do, successfully.

-3. Believing that what you are doing and how you are interacting with others is in harmony or alignment with who you truly are, and the values that are important to you.
+3. Feeling that what you are doing and how you are interacting with others is in harmony or alignment with who you truly are, and the values that are important to you.

 4. Sensing that you care for, and are cared for by others.
 Those who are more confident in themselves tend to practice more self-care – health, sleep, relaxation, fun, nutrition and exercise.

-5. Feeling that we are an engaged, valuable part of our environment.
+5. Realising that you are an engaged, valuable part of your environment.

-When we don’t have one or more of these, it affects our sense of self-confidence.
+When you don’t have one or more of these, it affects your sense of self-confidence.

-Actions you can take to increase your own self-confidence
+Actions you can take to become a more self-confident business leader

 To increase your feeling of control and direct influence: